-Best Trout Rivers In Ontario
+Best Trout Rivers In Ontario: Where To Fish

-Ontario is blessed with hundreds of rivers and streams that have wild self sustaining populations of trout.
-The best trout rivers in Ontario for brown are found in Southern Ontario, while Northern Ontario has some of the best brook trout rivers in the world.
+The best trout rivers in Ontario for brown and brook trout are found in Southern Ontario, while Northern Ontario has some of the best brook trout rivers in the world.
+With so many rivers it can be intimidating but in this article, I’ll let you in on the best river for fishing and catching trout.

-The Ontario Ministry of Natural Resources (OMNR) even recognizes about 159 brown trout streams, most of which are in Southern Ontario, many also have native brook trout.
-There are probably hundreds or even thousands more little creeks and streams spread out all over Ontario that have brook trout in them.
+There are probably hundreds or even thousands more creeks and streams spread out all over Ontario, especially northern Ontario that have brook trout in them.

 About Southern Ontario’s Best Trout Streams